GregCM/whrwthal/README.md

 - [detailed instructions](https://docs.python.org/3/using/windows.html) and embeddable

 ### Tkinter ###
-Check that you have "tkinter" included in your Python install as follows:
+Check that you have "tkinter" included in your Python with ``python -m tkinter``

-    python -m tkinter

 If this returns a sample tkinter window, you're set (again).
 If it's missing, see below:
 - https://tkdocs.com/tutorial/install.html